pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Da7 806 Java

+My Files API project version 1.0 is released, I was work in this project during one month, I learn very things about Backend Development and APIs, tommorow start with the designed for my next API.

 #### Day 805 Java

 I start with the final documentation of my code, today was refactor the project and write documentation for errors and endpoints.